-Gar LaSalle is an award-winning author and filmmaker, a physician, a sculptor, and a creator who has been honored widely in the fine arts and medical communities for his leadership and creativity.
+Gar LaSalle is an award-winning author and filmmaker, a physician, sculptor, and creator who has been honored widely in the fine arts and medical communities for his leadership and creativity.

-A graduate of Reed College, Cornell University Medical College, LaSalle completed a surgical internship at UC Irvine, received a Master in Fine Arts degree from California Institute of the Arts (Film-Animation-Video) and then completed an emergency medicine residency at UCLA.
-He is adjunct Professor of Emergency Medicine at Cornell-Columbia, Distinguished Lecturer at the University of South Florida and teaches at the University of Washington EM Residency about the business of Medicine.
+A graduate of Reed College, Cornell University Medical College, LaSalle completed a surgical internship at UC Irvine, received a Master in Fine Arts degree from California Institute of the Arts (Film-Animation-Video) and then completed an emergency medicine residency as chief resident at UCLA.
+He is adjunct Professor of Emergency Medicine at Cornell-Columbia, Distinguished Lecturer at the University of South Florida and teaches at the University of Washington EM Residency about the business of Medicine and medical malpractice.

 In 1978, LaSalle's award-winning feature length documentary, Diary of a Moonlighter, premiered nationally on PBS and was the first-ever film about the new specialty of Emergency Medicine.
-Returning home to Seattle, in 1984 he founded Northwest Emergency Physicians ultimately serving 22 Pacific Northwest hospitals.
+Michael Crichton credited Diary as his inspiration for the TV series, E.R.
+Returning home to Seattle, in 1984 Gar founded Northwest Emergency Physicians, ultimately serving 22 Pacific Northwest hospitals.
 In 1996 LaSalle co-founded TeamHealth, the nation's largest provider of hospital based services, and from 2001 until he retired in 2015, served as its first national Chief Medical Officer.
-In 2009 he also founded the nation's largest Patient Safety Organization with over 10,000 physician members serving 13 million patient visits annually in 1000 hospital contracts.
-While TeamHealth's CMO, he continued making films, including several award winning Patient Safety Fables, which are used to train EM physicians and nurses about risk prevention and patient-physician interactions.
-LaSalle is an executive producer of Triage Films, which created the documentary 24/7, and with Triage Films, he is currently editing a new documentary, Never Say Die – Dying in America.
+In 2009 he also founded the nation's largest Patient Safety Organization with over 11,000 physician members serving 13 million patient visits annually in 1000 hospital contracts.
+While TeamHealth's CMO, he continued making films, including several award winning Patient Safety Fables, (https://bit.ly/BigOrangeLaSalle) (https://bit.ly/TakeDownLaSalle) which are used to train EM physicians and nurses about risk prevention and patient-physician interactions.
+LaSalle is an executive producer of Triage Films, which created the award-winning, Emmy-nominated documentary, Dying in Your Mother's Arms.